-The Audit, Compliance, and Corporate Risk Management Committee, primarily composed of directors who are not officers or employees of the Company, reviews the financial statements on behalf of the Board of Directors before the statements are submitted to the shareholder.
+The Audit, Compliance, and Corporate Risk Management Committee of BF&M Limited, primarily composed of directors who are not officers or employees of the Company, reviews the consolidated financial statements on behalf of the Board of Directors before the statements are submitted to the shareholder.

-The shareholder's independent auditors, PricewaterhouseCoopers Ltd. have audited the financial statements of the Company in accordance with International Standards on Auditing and have expressed their opinion in their report to the Company's shareholder.
+The shareholder's independent auditors, PricewaterhouseCoopers Ltd. have audited the consolidated financial statements of the Company in accordance with International Standards on Auditing and have expressed their opinion in their report to the Company's shareholder.
 The auditors have unrestricted access to and meet periodically with the Audit, Compliance, and Corporate Risk Management Committee to review its findings regarding internal controls over the financial reporting process, auditing matters and reporting issues.

-These financial statements have been authorised for issue by the Board of Directors on April 4, 2017.
-The Board of Directors has the power to amend these financial statements after issue, if required.
+These consolidated financial statements have been authorised for issue by the Board of Directors on April 3, 2018.
+The Board of Directors has the power to amend these consolidated financial statements after issue, if required.